lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - gamification
 - collapse metrics

-## bio-neuro tendencies towards radicalization and extremism with lessons learned from 'the drug war' of the post wwii USA.
+## Bio-neuro tendencies towards radicalization and extremism with lessons learned from 'the drug war' of the post wwii USA.
 - addictive behavior
 - lessons from religious extremism
 - 'the madness of crowds'